f5AFfMhv/SOS_business_card/README.md

 I decided to violate last Morse code signaling rule and use 5 time units for spacing between words instead of 7.

-I'm using [Logism](http://www.cburch.com/logisim/), It can take truth table as input and generate logical circuit.
+I'm using [Logism](http://www.cburch.com/logisim/), it can take truth table as input and generate logical circuit.
 You can find Logism circuit files in `Design/Logism` directory.
 Generated circuit is not perfect and can be improved manually (by removing duplicated components and changing number of inputs for logical gates).

 <div align="center">
     <img src="Design/Logism/simulation.gif" width="50%" alt="logism"/>